bhakin/cse15l-lab-reports/CSE15L Week 6 Lab Report 3.md

 ---
 ![pic5](PrivateKey.png)
-- The priviate key is stored in a folder called .ssh on your computer.
+- The private key is stored in a folder called .ssh on my computer.
-- The file that the private key is stored in is called the id_rsa and if we open the that file, we would see the content of the private key.
+- The file that the private key is stored in is called the id_rsa and if we open that file, we would see the content of the private key.

 ---
 ![pic6](Commit/PushOnieng6.png)
-- In the picture above, I logged into my cs15l account then I commited and push my markdown parser repo.
+- In the picture above, I logged into my cs15l account then I committed and push my markdown parser repo.
 - When I was pushing my markdown-parser, it asked for my password and to get that password, I needed a token.
-- So to get the token, I went to the Developer Setting on my github account and created one.
+- So to get the token, I went to the Developer Setting on my Github account and created one.
-- Then I copied the token and pasted it on the part it asked for my password to my github account.
+- Then I copied the token and pasted it on the part it asked for my password to my GitHub account.

 ---
 ![pic7](LinkToNewTest.png)